colehurwitz/llm_bci/README2.txt

 TO DO
-make argmax LOW in trainset
 ppo with accuracy as reward
-nucleus sampling    -> less diversity than group search replicate rnn with llm -> we already did and doesnt seem to work, also transformers for time series dont work contiue with phoneme  ft (solving another poblem) early stoping the rrnn to avoid of of train set minimize train/test gap with regularization/?
+nucleus sampling    -> less diversity than group search replicate rnn with llm -> we already did and doesnt seem to work, also transformers for time series dont work contiue with phoneme  ft (solving another poblem)

-- Make fast inference using past_key_values (get the input embedings and pass them to a regular LlamaModel with the appropraite weights)
-- GENERATION STRATEGY - nucleus sampling

 - DON'T COUNT SIL FOR THE PHONEME ERROR
 -subwords instead of phonemes
 -Using higher lr for encoder and lower for decoder?
--disentangle relevant from irrelevant
--check weight initialization
 -embedding gating and context
 -visualize neural embeddings
--which part of the model is under LORA ?
 -context span also for llama
 -data augmentation by choosing subset of channels?
--penalization proportional to the frequency of the token -null value

 OBS
 - bins are 20 ms long